-I have experienced active symptoms of Ulcerative Colitis for as long as I can remember, but I was finally diagnosed with the illness in 2010, my senior year of high school.
+I have experienced active symptoms of Ulcerative Colitis for as long as I can remember, but I was finally diagnosed with the condition around 2010, my senior year of high school.
 At the time I suffered from extreme pain in the abdominal area (mainly my left side), extreme fatigue with significant blood loss, frequent bathroom usage and constant nausea.
-During my hospital stay, I was placed on a high dosage of IV steroids and received blood transfusions until the physicians confirmed my diagnosis as UC.
+During my hospital stay, I was placed on a high dosage of IV steroids and received blood transfusions until the physicians confirmed my diagnosis of UC.

-For years after I would take Prednisone (off and on) to try to control and hide my symptoms.
-By 22 I had undergone many different treatments for my Colitis including pills, injections and even infusions.
-All of which failed.
+For years after I would take Prednisone (off and on) as an attempt to control my symptoms.
+By 22 I’d been through many different treatments for Colitis including pills, injections and even infusions. – All of which failed.
 My symptoms continued to get worse.
-I had multiple leaves from work in the year, multiple hospital stays.
+Over the years I had countless leaves from work, hospital stays.
 Even on my

 This surgery was much harder on my body.
 After surgery my heart stopped and I was placed on Oxygen for a while.
 My intestines didn’t “wake up” as fast as we’d hoped it would and I was in an miens amount of pain.
 I had to have help with everything from using the bathroom to doing my hair.
 By far the hardest recovery since being diagnosed.
 Time and surgeries past and finally in July of 2015 I had my final reversal of my Ostomy and began to use my JPouch.
 It was an extremely long and tough road but I am so happy with my results and don’t regret a thing!
 I still have some symptoms of UC and scars from surgery but my pain has been decreased dramatically, I haven’t been hospitalized since surgery.
 Ulcerative Colitis is an auto-immune disease and Chronic illness.
 I am not cured, but I am happy.

 Have you ever been diagnosed with a chronic condition?
 How did you respond?
 Let me know in the comments below!